simetenn/medaka/README.md

 python uq.py
 ```

-This takes around 4 minutes on a workstation computer.

 ## Platform and package specifications

-All results have been generated inside a Docker environment with:
+The uncertainty quantification and sensitivity analysis results have been generated inside a Docker environment with:

 ```
 Platform: linux